|

 The price of memory chips has gone up for multiple reasons.

 - DDR4 memory has been discontinued and becoming a bit harder to find.
-This is a normal part of the product lifecycle.
+This increase is a normal part of the product lifecycle.

 - NVME prices are up about $30 since the beginning of the year.